niklasp/kitty-explorer/tutorial-1.md

 There are many image zoom plugins or lightbox plugins around.
 Personally I tend to use [`medium-zoom`](https://github.com/francoischalifour/medium-zoom), but it has it's difficulties with absolute positioned elements the next.js `<Image>` component adds to the dom.
 So I found [`yet another medium zoom` (yamz)](https://github.com/birjj/yet-another-medium-zoom) which solves the task flawlessly and on top provides options for manipulating the zoomed DOM.
 That way we can also add some more details next to the zoomed kitty

-The initialization logic of yamz is locatet in a `useEffect` hook that will fire when the component is rendered.
+The initialization logic of yamz is located in a `useEffect` hook that will fire when the component is rendered.

 ```js
   useEffect(() => {